EndPointCorp/end-point-blog/2020/06/16/developing-in-linux-via-docker-in-windows-10-wsl2.html.md

 In this post, we'll walk through the steps that I had to take to set up a PHP development environment in Windows, running in a Ubuntu Docker container running on WSL2, and VS Code.
 Let's go.

-### What's new with WSL 2.
+## What's new with WSL 2.

 Many have written about this so I won't be redundant and just point you right to the source: https://docs.microsoft.com/en-us/windows/wsl/wsl2-index

-Me being a WSL 1 veteran, what I can say is the few main features/aspects that made me interested in trying this latest WSL release.
+Being a WSL 1 veteran, what I can mention are the main improvements that have been made since the last time I used it which have sparked my interested in trying it again.

-1. It's faster and more compatible.
+### 1. It's faster and more compatible.

+WSL 2 introduces a complete architectural overhaul.
+Now, Windows ships with a full Linux Kernel which is what WSL 2 distributions use to run.
+This results in greatly improved file system performance and much better compatibility with Linux programs.
+It's no longer running a Linux look-alike, but rather, actual Linux.

-3. It's better integrated with Windows.
+### 2. It's better integrated with Windows.

+This is a small one: we can now use the Windows explorer to browse files within a WSL distribution.
+This is not a WSL 2 exclusive feature, it has been there for a while now.
+I think it's worth mentioning though because it truly is a great convenience and a far cry from WSL's first release, where Microsoft specifically advised against browsing WSL distribution file systems from Windows.
+If anything else, this makes WSL feel like a first class citizen in the Windows ecosystem and shows that Microsoft actually cares about making it a good experience.

-2. It can now run Docker.
+### 3. It can run Docker.

+I've recently been learning more and more about Docker and it's quickly becoming my preferred way of setting up development environments.
+Due to its lightweightness, ease of use, and VM-like compartmentalization, I find it really convenient to develop against a purpose-built Docker container, rather than directly in my local machine.
+And with VS Code's Remote development extension, the whole thing is very easy to set up.
+Docker for windows now supports running containers within WSL, so I'm eager to try that out and see how it all works.

-3. A newer version means several bugfixes.
+### 4. A newer version means several bugfixes.

-### subtitle
+Performance not whistanding, WSL's first release was pretty stable.
+I did however, encounter some weird bugs and gotchas when working with the likes of SSH and Ruby during certain specific tasks.
+It was nothing major as workwrounds were readily available, so I won't bother mentioning them here again.
+I've already discussed some of them [here](https://www.endpoint.com/blog/2019/04/04/rails-development-in-windows-10-pro-with-visual-studio-code-and-wsl).
+But the fact that the technology has matured since last time I saw it, and considering the architectural direction it is going in, I'm excited to not have to deal with any number of quirks.
+Developing software is hard enough as it is, I don't need to also be fighting my OS.

+## The development environment

 [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md)